Code-Institute-Submissions/louis-bacon-portfolio-2/README.md

     My name followed immediately by the different services that I provide, each service being a clickable link taking the user to the respective part of the site.
 </li>
 <li>
     General information about me and what I do, with an invitation to join my mailing list.
 This takes the user to the final section of the homepage where they can enter their e-mail address and click the susbcribe button to receive regular e-mails from me.
+The heading was changed from 'About Me' to 'Nice to meet you' as the user would potentially assume the same information was written on the 'about' page with the former title, when in reality the 'about' page describes my story in more depth.
 </li>
 <li>
     Quotes from past and present clients and associates.
 Each quote is presented in a separate box with a white background to distinguish it from the site background.
 The size of the quote icons in relation to the text makes it abundantly clear to the user that this is a quote.